 Types of NRI Bank Accounts

-Governed by the RBI, there are three main types of NRI bank accounts, each with unique features and benefits.
+Governed by the RBI, there are four main types of NRI bank accounts, each with unique features and benefits.
 These are:

 NRE Account (Non-Resident External Account)